-The exact time until you return to driving is variable depending on your recovery and the leg that has been operated on.
-The Australian Orthopaedic Association (AOA) recommends a period of at least 6 weeks after surgery before you consider recommencing driving.
+The exact time until you return to driving varies depending on your recovery and the leg that has been operated on.
+The Australian Orthopaedic Association (AOA) recommends at least 6 weeks after surgery before you consider recommencing driving.

 At a bare minimum, you should have 2 weeks off to allow the incision to heal and your mobility to improve.
 Most patients will require more than 2 weeks off work.

 Any planned dental work or current dental problems should be dealt with before your hip replacement.
 If you have dental work at any time after your hip replacement, let your dentist or surgeon know that you’ve had joint surgery.
 The dentist may opt to prescribe you antibiotics to prevent infections that can spread from the mouth to the hip joint replacement via the bloodstream.

 The risk of joint replacement infection is about 1%.
 This may occur at any time after surgery, as infection can spread to your hip from another part of your body.
 In the event you do have a joint infection, it is important to seek treatment as soon as possible.
 Oral antibiotics will not treat this problem and you will require surgery to wash the hip joint out.
 Occasionally those with resistant infections will require surgery where the existing hip replacement is removed and a new replacement inserted after a period of antibiotics (revision hip replacement).

 If you are concerned about an infection, please contact me as soon as possible.
 During business hours the best point of contact is via my assistant on 08 9212 4292.
 After hours, please contact the hospital where you had your surgery, and ask them to get in touch with me.
 Failing this, go to your local Emergency Department for review.